elvar3278/Gun-Script/README.md

 - is_auto

 ## Log 2.
 December 2023
 I forgot about this code until now, my pc has been showing signs of failure and I want to save the code just to be sure, I will continue developing it.
-Now I am working on simple reaload animations and sounds.
+Now I am working on simple reaload animations and sounds. <br>
 Working on
 - Reaload animations
 - Reaload SFX